sfc-gh-kgaputis/snowflake-kafka-testing/README.md

 # Snowflake Kafka Testing

 This repo is designed to help with local development and testing of the Kafka Connector for Snowflake.
+Using Docker Compose profiles, you can optionally enable a local Kafka Broker as well as the Kafdrop UI for observability into Kafka topics.

 **PLEASE NOTE:** This example project is not an official Snowflake offering.
 It comes with no support or warranty.